MuskanSr/Score-Keeper-/README.md

+SCORE KEEPER

 A score keeper web app for two players.
-Made using HTML, CSS and JavaScript.
+The web app consists of two pages:

+Index.html
+The first one for instructions.
+Main.html
-The web app consists of two pages.
-The first one for instructions, and the second page has the working user interface.
+This page has the working user interface.

+The web app is made using HTML, CSS and JavaScript.